astroumi/Markdown/L1 - Intro to OOP.md

 # Introduction to Object Oriented Programming

 ### Classes and Objects
 A class is a blueprint for creating objects.
 In OOP, an object is an instance of a class.
-The object can be stored in a variable, or other cata types.
+The object can be stored in a variable, or other data types.
 - The object's data are called **attributes** (variables that belong to the object or class)
 - The object's code are called **methods** (functions that the object can call)